The work that universities and business schools do to ensure EDI is more important than it has ever been.

 The call to decolonise universities across the globe has gained significant momentum in recent years, leading many universities to begin reviewing their curricula through a decolonising lens.
 This is a University-wide project at Durham, and is being undertaken in collaboration with the Durham University Student’s Union.
 Funding has been provided to employ student interns to work closely with academic staff in decolonising our curriculum.

-Our aim is that: by 2022/23, no student will be able to complete a degree within Durham University Business School without significant exposure to the issues and debates that are directly relevant to the decolonisation agenda.
+Our aim is that no student will be able to complete a degree within Durham University Business School without significant exposure to the issues and debates that are directly relevant to the decolonisation agenda.

 Everyone has a part to play, but what part you play, is your choice.
 They are all important.
 Staff and students can get involved in EDI at the Business School.
 Please contact your Departmental EDI Lead, or your line manager if you are interested.